o-qcblog/o-qcblog.github.io/_posts/2024-05-31-Dynamic-Programming.md

 In this case, let us terminate our sequence at some point and fine the longest subsequence ending at that point.

-For the base case, i.e. when 𝑛=1
-The longest increasing subsequence ending at index 1 is the number itself.
+For the first of such case (base case), i.e. when 𝑛=1 The longest increasing subsequence ending at index 1 is the number itself.
 So the length is 1.

 [<img src="{{ site.baseurl}}/images/Post2/P2_4.png" alt="" width="600" />]({{ site.baseurl}}/)